Virtsionis/torch-nilm/README.md

 For any enquiries, please contact the main authors.

+## Installation

+For the installation users are advised to use [Anaconda](https://www.anaconda.com/products/distribution).
+Torch-NILM requires Python 3.7+.
+The provided [torch-nilm.yml](torch-nilm.yml) file contains the necessary dependencies.
+With the following command the appropriate environment is created ([for more details check here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)).

+    conda env create -f torch-nilm.yml

+Activate the environment:

+    conda activate torch-nilm

 ## Experiment guide

 Defining an experiment requires only a few lines of code.
 A template of setting an experiment